Ok, rant over.

 Do you want to spread football to other countries?
 Then bring a goddamn franchise to Los Angeles.

 Do you know how many Koreans watch MLB as Dodgers fans because Dodgers brought Chan-Ho Park?
-(The Korean hates him because he's an overpaid prick, but that's a different story.)
 Do you ever wonder why there are 1.6 billion Houston Rockets and New Jersey Nets fans?
-It is thanks to the very skilled guy named Yao Ming, and this scrub named Yi Jianlian.
-Manchester United, the world's most successful sports franchise, opened up a whole new market by signing Park, Ji-Sung.
+It is thanks to the two very skilled guys named Yao Ming and Yi Jianlian.
+Manchester United, the world's most successful sports franchise, opened up a whole new market by signing Park, Ji-Sung (who is doing quite well this season.)
 Do you see a trend?

-Currently Pittsburgh Steelers, one of the teams in this year's Super Bowl, is probably the only NFL team that any Korean knows because Super Bowl XL MVP Hines Ward is half-Korean.
-Thanks to Hines Ward, Steelers playoffs games were showing on Korean television.
+Currently Pittsburgh Steelers -- unfortunately missed the playoffs this year -- is probably the only NFL team that any Korean knows because Super Bowl XL MVP Hines Ward is half-Korean.
+Thanks to Hines Ward, Steelers playoffs games used to show on Korean television.
 Think about how amazing that is.
 Your league has made zero efforts to advertise in Korea, but people in that market are watching NFL, even though they know practically nothing about the sport.

 A hypothetical LA team would naturally recruit heavily on Asian and Hispanic population to appeal to the local demographic.
 Even if it does not, it will attract Asian American and Hispanic American fans, who will naturally transmit their love of football through their frequent traffic with their homelands.
 Sooner or later, people in Asia and Central/South America would be watching football!
 It's that simple!